testit-tms/adapters-js/testcafe-reporter-testit/README.md

 - `externalId` - unique internal autotest ID (used in Test IT)
 - `title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used
 - `description` - autotest description specified in the autotest card
+- `labels` - labels listed in the autotest card
-- `labels` - tags listed in the autotest card
+- `tags` - tags listed in the autotest card
 - `links` - links listed in the autotest card
 - `nameSpace` - directory in the TMS system (default - directory's name of test)
 - `className` - subdirectory in the TMS system (default - file's name of test)